CLIMADA-project/climada_papers/202309_hail_damage_model/ReadMe.md

 # An open-source radar-based hail damage model for buildings and cars

 The scripts here reproduce the main results of the paper:
-Schmid T., Portmann R., Villiger L., Schröer K., Bresch D. N. An open-source radar-based hail damage model for buildings and cars, Natural Hazards and Earth System Sciences (2023+)
+Schmid T., Portmann R., Villiger L., Schröer K., Bresch D. N. (2023+) An open-source radar-based hail damage model for buildings and cars, Natural Hazards and Earth System Sciences, https://doi.org/10.5194/nhess-2023-158

 Publication status: submitted

 Contact: [Timo Schmid](timo.schmid@usys.ethz.ch)

 ## Content

+### test_notebook.ipynb
+Jupyter notebook that runs through the calibration and model evaluation with a test dataset.
+The data is artificially created, but has the same format as the original data.
+The notebook contains the relevant code from 2 scripts that are used in the calibration with the real data: *calibration_main.py* and *hail_main.py*.

+To perform a calibration as in this publication, 3 main dataset are needed:
+* **Hazard**: Gridded data of a natural hazard.
+For format see *test_data/test_meshs.nc*
+* **Exposure**: Tabular data of Exposure values and coordinates.
+For format see *test_data/test_exp.nc*
+* **Damage**: Tabular data of reported damages **with spatial coordinates**.
+For format see *test_data/test_dmg.nc*

+The actual data used in the paper cannot be shared as it is from private insurance companies and the Swiss national weather service.
+The scripts in the remaining folders reproduce the results and figures from the paper with the input data as described in the [publication]( https://doi.org/10.5194/nhess-2023-158).

 ### ./notebooks/